 Punitive damages refer to an additional amount that the court can impose as punishment for the gross negligence that caused an injury.
 In Delaware, punitive damages can only be awarded if the injury was caused maliciously or was the result of willful misconduct.
 Therefore, for you to receive punitive damages in Delaware, you will need to prove that the injuries were caused intentionally or resulted from a total disregard for the wellbeing of your child.

-A Birth Injury Lawyer Consults a Network of Experts
+A Birth Injury Lawyer Consults Experts to Gather Evidence

 Medical and Rehabilitation Experts